Songs, Poems and Prose about the Vale of Leven

 At fourteen, he became a journeyman and moved to Strathblane where he met and married his wife Margaret M‘Gregor.
 About this time war was declared on France.
 Most likely he joined the Dumbarton Fencibles raised by Lord Stonefield in 1794 in response to, and with them served a total of eight years in Ireland, being gone, in the first instance for six years with no home leave!

 After the peace of Amiens in 1802, the Dumbarton Fencibles were disbanded and he was able to resume his work as a weaver.
 But the reductions in trade with the Continent during Napoleon’s campaigns and blockade of the Netherlands and the resultant slump in wages in the weaving trade around 1808 forced him to seek employment as a fisherman on the Leven.
 DOWNLOAD >

 Other works that Graham has collected that can be downloaded here are from Duncan Mathieson, James McNab Jnr, Duncan Ferguson and "TD".
 Some of these were sourced from old newspapers of the time available in Dumbarton Library.

 A fellow member of the Alexandria Burns Club, Duncan McLean, has also written some local poetry.
-Soe of this appears on this page and one peom is a lament about days gone by and the ruinous damage inflicted on Alexandria by the planning authorities back in the 1970s.
+Some of this appears on this page and one poem is a lament about the Old Vale and the ruinous damage inflicted on Alexandria by the planning authorities back in the 1970s.
 Duncan calls this poem the "Wail o' the Vale".

 The Wail o’ the Vale